evanliomain/taninsam/CONTRIBUTING.md

     - use ReadonlyArray<T> and ban use of T[]

-1. Respect the tslint rules.
+1. Respect the eslint rules.
 Don't hesitate to verify by launching:

         $ yarn lint